-Quyen Tran is a Los Angeles based cinematographer whose work prioritizes story above all else.
+Quyen Tran is a Los Angeles based cinematographer whose work prioritizes story

 When she isn’t on set, Tran is an avid gardener, cook and mother.